Steve C. Jones: Federal judicial service

 In April 2009, Jones was one of three candidates recommended by Democratic members of the Georgia House delegation to replace judge Hugh Lawson on the United States District Court for the Middle District of Georgia.
-Jones did not receive the nomination, which went to Macon attorney Marc Treadwell in February 2010.
+Jones did not receive the nomination, which went to Macon attorney Marc T. Treadwell in February 2010.

 After Jones was passed over for the Middle District of Georgia, which serves his hometown of Athens, Jones received consideration for a judgeship on the Atlanta-based United States District Court for the Northern District of Georgia.
 On July 14, 2010, President Barack Obama nominated Jones to replace Orinda D. Evans on the Northern District of Georgia.
 His nomination was confirmed by the Senate on February 28, 2011 by a 90–0 vote.
 He received his commission March 3, 2011.
+He assumed senior status on January 1, 2025.